About About

-Mooreland Mansion is an educational business center located on the campus of Lakeland Community College in Kirtland, Ohio.
+Mooreland Mansion is a historic event center located on the campus of Lakeland Community College in Kirtland, Ohio.

 The historic turn-of-the-century mansion was originally built as a summer home for the Moore family of Cleveland, Ohio.
 Listed on the National Register of Historic Places, Mooreland was renovated and opened in 1998 as a conference center managed by the college.
 The $3 million renovation maintained the historic integrity of the magnificent building while providing the amenities of today.
 Mooreland is available to the community for meetings, conferences, banquets and special events.